 Sardinia is often called a small paradise in the heart of the Mediterranean.
 Impressive coasts and white beaches are the renowned symbols of this fantastic island.
 But numerous other places are worth discovering!
 Among them, the Nuraghi are undoubtedly the most mysterious.
 What are these architectural marvels?

 There are about 7.000 Nuraghi all over the island.
 However, their origin and purpose remain unknown, and the debate over their function among scientists and archaeologists is still open.
 Fortresses, palaces, temples, tombs or places of worship?
-There is no answer to these questions yet, but you can be sure to find the valid symbol of Sardinia and its distinctive culture.
+There is no answer to these questions yet, but you can be sure to find the true symbol of Sardinia and its distinctive culture.

 Punta delle Colonne – Natural Wonder

 If you have decided to go to Sardinia, why don’t you add an exciting stop to your itinerary?
 We are speaking about an extraordinary place in the southern part of San Pietro Island.

 The capital, Carloforte, shelters one of the most alluring wonders you can find in the island: Punta delle Colonne, also called the Columns of Carloforte.
 They constitute an amazing natural marvel that in April 1993 became a Natural Monument.
 They literally seem to rise from the sea.
 Until 2010, when a violent storm took place, they were both 16 meters-tall.
 Since then, only one remained untouched.

 Furthermore, this suggestive natural spot is surrounded by a set of cliffs plunging into the sea, and also by promontories and coves that will make the views from your boat even more awe-inspiring.